Infinera: History

 Infinera was founded in 2000 as Zepton Networks by Drew Perkins, Jagdeep Singh and David Welch.

 It raised its first round of funding in April 2001.
 The startup remained in stealth mode until its first products were launched in 2004, although a few early media articles did describe the company's component technology - a photonic integrated circuit in indium phosphide.

 Underwritten by Goldman Sachs, Infinera went public on Nasdaq in 2007, raising $182 million.

 David Welch was recognized in 2013 with the JJ Thomson Medal for Electronics, an award from the Institution of Engineering and Technology for his role as a pioneer in the field of optical devices, including PICs, and optical networks.

 On August 14, 2013, DANTE (Delivery of Advanced Networks to Europe, a research and education network) and Infinera announced that they had set a Guinness World Record by provisioning 8 terabits per second (Tb/s) of long-haul capacity on the GÉANT network from Vancis in Amsterdam, Netherlands to GlobalConnect in Hamburg, Germany in 19 minutes and 1 second using Infinera's DTN-X packet optical transport platform.

 In August 2015, Infinera acquired Transmode, a supplier of metro packet-optical networking systems based in Stockholm, Sweden, following an offer made in April 2015.
 Transmode shareholders received a mix of cash and Infinera shares, giving a total equity value for Transmode of about $350 million.

 On July 23, 2018 Coriant entered into a definitive agreement to be acquired by Infinera.
-This acquisition was closed on October 1, 2018, positioning Infinera as one of the largest vertically integrated optical network equipment providers in the world.
+This acquisition was closed on October 1, 2018.

 Nokia acquired Infinera for $2.3 billion in a cash and stock deal in June 2024.